Today, I will show you 6 coins you can mine on your phone to make money.

 5. PHT Token

-PHT is the native token of the Phoneum network.
-It is a Tron based cryptocurrency.
+It is the native token of the Phoneum network; a Tron-based cryptocurrency.

 Users of the Phoneum App receive PHT token rewards as they log on to the app weekly.